MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/logging-and-analyzing-azure-rights-management-usage.md

 ---
+# required metadata

-title: Logging and Analyzing Azure Rights Management Usage ms.custom: na ms.reviewer: na ms.service: rights-management ms.suite: na ms.tgt_pltfrm: na ms.topic: article ms.assetid: a735f3f7-6eb2-4901-9084-8c3cd3a9087e
+title: Logging and Analyzing Azure Rights Management Usage | Azure RMS
+description:
+keywords:
-author: Cabailey
+author: cabailey
+manager: mbaldwin
+ms.date: 04/28/2016
+ms.topic: article
+ms.prod: azure
+ms.service: rights-management
+ms.technology: techgroup-identity
+ms.assetid: a735f3f7-6eb2-4901-9084-8c3cd3a9087e

+# optional metadata

+#ROBOTS:
+#audience:
+#ms.devlang:
+ms.reviewer: esaggese
+ms.suite: ems
+#ms.tgt_pltfrm:
+#ms.custom:

 ---

 # Logging and Analyzing Azure Rights Management Usage
 Use the information in this topic to help you understand how you can use usage logging with Azure Rights Management (Azure RMS).
 The Azure Rights Management service can log every request that it makes for your organization, which includes requests from users, actions performed by Rights Management administrators in your organization, and actions performed by Microsoft operators to support your Azure Rights Management deployment.